eviabs/Dicts/README.md

     </LinearLayout>
     ```
-    This layout consist of 2 `TextView` which hold the title and the extract (defenition)  of the search result.
+    This layout consist of 2 `TextView` views which hold the title and the extract (definition) of the search result.
 It looks like that:
     ![wiki_layout](https://user-images.githubusercontent.com/14614396/42425133-ef2f899c-8320-11e8-8088-9cb197c1fcec.png)